all-of-us/raw-data-repository/opsdataAPI.md

   * `gt`: greater than
   * `ge`: greater than or equal to
   * `ne`: not equal to

-If no HPO is provided, then a last name and date of birth (at minimum) should be supplied.
-Example query:

-    GET /ParticipantSummary?dateOfBirth=1980-12-30&lastName=Smith

 Other supported parameters from the FHIR spec: